saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ALTER COLUMN [CardNumber] NVARCHAR(25) MASKED WITH (FUNCTION = 'partial(0,"xxx-xxx-xxx-",4)')
    ```

-9. Run the `SELECT` query you opened in step 6 above again, and observe the results.
+9. Run the `SELECT` query you opened in step 6 above again and observe the results.
 Specifically, inspect the output in the `CardNumber` field.
 For reference, the query is below.

    ```sql
    USE [WideWorldImporters];